Table of Contents

 Messages

-If you are using two-way text messaging (available on select plans), you will see a tab for Messages along the menu bar in the app once you have selected a dedicated phone number from jobber.com.
+If you are using two-way text messaging (available on select plans), once you have selected a dedicated phone number, you will see the Messages icon (speech bubble) along the top navigation on the app's home screen.
 Learn more about Two-Way Text Messaging in the Jobber App.

 Tapping the Messages icon opens the list of ongoing text conversations.
 Conversations with new messages from your clients will have a red dot next to them to indicate that you need to reply to that conversation.
 The messages icon will display the number of unread messages with a badge.